 The Logitech M705.

 A couple years ago I found myself in need of a basic 3-button mouse for use with 3d modeling applications.
 Wireless mice are nice, but I was getting tired of constantly changing the batteries every month.
-So when I came across this guy which Logitech boasts as having a 3 year battery life at under $40, I decided to give a a shot.
+So when I came across this one which Logitech boasts as having a 3 year battery life at under $40, I decided to give it a shot.
 Well here I am over 2 years later and I am very pleased to report that it is still showing a remaining charge of 80%!
 I have never changed the batteries since the day I opened it.

 There are very few advanced networking reference books out there, and even fewer that actually get it right.
 Unix Network Programming is *the* reference book for Sockets.
 The only thing missing here is the linux epoll interface, but since this is unix book, I wasn’t expecting it to be.

 I have been using Linode.com to host my website for a little over a year now and have been very pleased with their service so far.
 I would highly recommend them to anyone looking for bare bones VPS solution.
 They offer you complete control over your server, providing your choice of linux install and the ssh details for root access.
 They also have a free iOS app for performing reboots, backups, and viewing usage stats.

 While back in Massachusetts for the holidays, we decided to scout out Boston’s best lobster roll.
 After doing the proper research on yelp, chowhound, and multiple blogs, B&G Oysters seemed to be the place to go.
 Instead of the mayo that has an appearance in all other cold lobster rolls I have enjoyed over the years, this one was prepared with citrus juice and spices.
 It drew more of your attention to the flavor of the meat, but I found myself missing the mayo.
 And at $28, this sandwich should be nothing short of perfection.
 Would I get it again?
 Yes.
 Was it the best?
 Probably not.

 Testing out using WordPress for my new website.